cncf/wg-serverless/workflow/spec/spec.md

     "description": "Defines what events to act upon and actions to be executed", "properties": {
         "condition": {
-          "description": "Condition matching a received event with one or more defined triggers", "$ref": "#/definitions/condition"
+          "description": "Boolean expression matching a received event with one or more defined triggers", "$ref": "#/definitions/condition"
         },
         "timeout": {